MooNFishZ/Adobe-Illustrator-scripts/README.md

 # Adobe-Illustrator-scripts

-my set of custom scripts
+This is a cuple of custom JS scripts for Adobe Illustrator.
+Scripts created by me, using parts of other authors’ code.
+Test environment: Illustrator CC 2024 (Windows 10).